Today’s managers increasingly work in international and multi-cultural environments.

 - Tools: supply participants with tools to actively and constructively approach the different issues in their work environments.

-- Relationship building: within different cultures there is a complete different meaning of the word “relationship”.
-When these relationships take shape in a positive and constructive way they will lead to: (see next item)
+- Relationship building: within different cultures, there is a completely different meaning of the word “relationship”.
+When these relationships take shape in a positive and constructive way they will lead to (see next item)

 - Mutual Trust: one of the most fundamental issues when doing cross-cultural business.